stride3d/stride-docs/en/contributors/documentation/installation.md

 dotnet tool install -g docfx
 ```

-Or check the inslalled version is at least `2.67.0`
+Or check the installed version is at least `2.74.1`

 ```
 docfx --version